-- 5.7.1 Directors and employees shall declare conflicts of interest where actual, potential or perceived conflicts arises. - 5.7.2 The term "conflict of interest" describes any circumstances that could cast doubt on a director or an employee's ability to act with total objectivity with regard to the Company's interests.
+- 5.7.1 Directors and employees shall declare conflicts of interest:- - (a) on an annual basis; and - (b) on ad-hoc basis where actual, potential or perceived conflicts arises. - 5.7.2 The term "conflict of interest" describes any circumstances that could cast doubt on a director or an employee's ability to act with total objectivity with regard to the Company's interests.
 No director or employee shall knowingly place himself/herself in a position that would be in conflict with the interest of the Company.
 For instance, a "conflict of interest" may arise where a director or employee taking advantage of his/her role by using power, confidential information, assets or intellectual property of the Company for the benefit of himself/herself or a Relative.

-- "Relative" is defined in the MACCA to include, spouse, siblings, parents, grandparents, children, grandchildren, spouse's parents, grandparents, siblings, their spouse and children, uncles, aunts, cousins, daughters-in-law and sons-in-law. - 5.7.3 In avoiding situations of conflict of interest, directors and employees shall ensure that their personal financial circumstances and transactions do not jeopardise their independent and objective judgement or adversely affect their job performance. - 5.7.4 While it is impossible to specify all situations where a conflict of interest may arise, the following are examples of situations that constitute a conflict: - (i) any direct or indirect financial or other interest in a person or entity which has dealings with the Company or its related companies where the director or employee can influence decisions with respect to the Company's dealings with such person or entity; - (ii) serving on the board of directors or assuming employment in any capacity (with or without remuneration) with any person or body that has dealings with the Company unless authorized by the Company; and/or - (iii) where such director or employee acting in the official capacity as a member of any tender/purchasing committee of the Company but has a direct or indirect interest in the person or entity that has a relevant matter for consideration before the said tender/purchasing committee. - 5.7.5 Wherever a conflict of interest situation arises: - (i) in the case of an employee, he/she shall disclose such conflict or potential conflict in writing to the Head of Department ("HOD") or CEO/COO (in the case of a HOD) (with a copy to the Whistleblowing Committee via email: wbc@measat.com), and where relevant, abstain from voting as a member of the relevant committee on any matter in which he/she may have an interest (direct or indirect) or where there may be a potential conflict of interest.
+- "Relative" is defined in the MACCA to include, spouse, siblings, parents, grandparents, children, grandchildren, spouse's parents, grandparents, siblings, their spouse and children, uncles, aunts, cousins, daughters-in-law and sons-in-law. - 5.7.3 In avoiding situations of conflict of interest, directors and employees shall ensure that their personal financial circumstances and transactions do not jeopardise their independent and objective judgment or adversely affect their job performance. - 5.7.4 While it is impossible to specify all situations where a conflict of interest may arise, the following are examples of situations that constitute a conflict: - (i) any direct or indirect financial or other interest in a person or entity which has dealings with the Company or its related companies where the director or employee can influence decisions with respect to the Company's dealings with such person or entity; - (ii) serving on the board of directors or assuming employment in any capacity (with or without remuneration) with any person or body that has dealings with the Company unless authorized by the Company; and/or - (iii) where such director or employee acting in the official capacity as a member of any tender/purchasing committee of the Company but has a direct or indirect interest in the person or entity that has a relevant matter for consideration before the said tender/purchasing committee. - 5.7.5 Wherever a conflict of interest situation arises: - (i) in the case of an employee, he/she shall disclose such conflict or potential conflict by completing the Conflict of Interest Declaration Form as appended in Appendix C setting out circumstances that constitute or may potentially constitute a conflict of interest.
+Thereafter, the employee shall submit the completed form to the Head of Department ("HOD") or CEO/COO (in the case of a HOD) (with a copy to the Compliance Officer), and where relevant, abstain from voting as a member of the relevant committee on any matter in which he/she may have an interest (direct or indirect) or where there may be a potential conflict of interest.
 Failure to disclose fully the nature and scope of a conflict of interest will result in disciplinary action against the employee; or - (ii) in the case of a director, he/she shall disclose such conflict or potential conflict during the board meeting in accordance with Section 221 of the Companies Act 2016.
 In the absence of board meetings, a director shall disclose such conflict or potential conflict to the company secretary, which conflict will then be set out in the directors' circular resolution to be circulated.

-DO declare in writing any actual, potential or perceived conflict of interest to your HOD or CEO/COO (in the case of an employee and HOD respectively) with a copy to the Whistleblowing Committee via email: wbc@ measat.com.
+DO declare any actual, potential or perceived conflict of interest to your HOD or CEO/COO (in the case of an employee and HOD respectively) with a copy to the Compliance Officer by completing the Conflict of Interest Declaration Form.